 The royal ‘We’

 Being in a relationship means making compromises.
 It means thinking of someone else, and, inevitably, your identities become interlinked.
 If you break up, there might be some degree of ‘untangling’ needed.
-You are no longer a ‘we’, so you no longer need to enjoy the things they did, to invest in their hobbies, or give brain space to what they require.
+You are no longer a ‘we’, so you no longer need to enjoy the things they did, invest in their hobbies, or give brain space to what they require.

 Once you have accepted the pain this thought might bring, it’s important to bring the focus back to you.
 Self-concept clarity is the notion of truly understanding yourself, as a unique individual.
 What are the core values you hold dear?
 Which belief systems do you honor?
 What are your strengths and weaknesses?

-If you can work to increase your self-concept clarity, you will enjoy speedier emotional recovery.
+If you can work to increase your self-concept clarity, you will enjoy a speedier emotional recovery.
 But this must be intentional.
 Work with a focus to remember who you are outside of a relationship.
 What do you want?
 What do you enjoy doing?
 What makes you happy?
 Think of the possibilities now open to you.
 Write these down.
 As you write, you’ll create a new neural pathway and thus take another step toward emotional stability.

 Rewiring and moving forward

-If you are dealing with a tormenting break up, hopefully these pointers will provide comfort.
+If you are dealing with a tormenting break-up, hopefully these pointers will provide comfort.
 Look for the positives gained in the experience, then work on how you can move yourself forward.
-Once you have taken the time to rediscover who you are, there will come a time when you’re ready to move onto another relationship.
+Once you have taken the time to rediscover who you are, there will come a time when you’re ready to move on to another relationship.

 Yes, there’s the risk that things might not work out again, but there is also the possibility of joy.
-Falling in love is joyful, and this time around, that joy could be all encompassing, life partner stuff.
+Falling in love is joyful, and this time around, that joy could be all-encompassing, life partner stuff.